dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * **Binary classification**: the model outputs two possible classes (e.g., 0/1, no/yes, false/true)
      * `Logistic Regression`: The model's output is always in the range (0, 1), exclusive
           * typically used for binary classification problems for predicting the probability of an instance belonging to a particular class
+* `Multiclass Classification`: a classification problem where each input data point can belong to more than one class

 | Input (x) | Output (y) | Application |
 |-----------|------------|-------------|